-OIL ALLOWABLE AT 100 PER CENT--For the 21st straight month, the Texas Railroad Commission continued oil production at 100 per cent of market demand.
+OIL ALLOWABLE AT 100 PER CENT--For the 21st straight peachment. month, the Texas Railroad Commission continued oil production at 100 per cent of market demand.

-Commission Chairman Jim Langdon commented that stocks of crude oil are "alarming when coupled with the fact that Middle East crude oil supply is disrupted and Texas is producing crude oil at maximum rates
+Commission Chairman Jim Langdon commented that stocks trial cleared the President. of crude oil are "alarming when coupled with the fact that Middle East crude oil supply is disrupted and Texas is producing crude oil at maximum rates without creating waste."